I’m a beer writer, tour guide, walk leader, tutored tasting host and Accredited Beer Sommelier based in London.

 There has been much discussion online on the issue of ethics in beer blogging and writing, so you may like to know that I’m an independent, freelance writer, not employed by a brewery or any other organisation involved in the brewing industry, though I have worked for a variety of different breweries and beer retailers on a paid freelance basis.
 The material on this blog represents my honest opinions.

-This blog isn’t sponsored or financed by anyone other than me, with the exception of the pitiful handful of pennies that occasionally accumulates on a pay-per-click basis from the Google Ads in the clearly marked panel in the column.
+This blog isn’t sponsored or financed by anyone other than me, with the exception of the pitiful handful of pennies that occasionally accumulates on a pay-per-click basis from the Google Ads in the clearly marked panel in the left hand column.
 Much of the material is original, though some of it was originally written on a paid-for basis for print publications.
 This is always clearly indicated.

 While I buy a lot of the beers I review out of my own pocket, as a beer writer I do sometimes receive free beers from breweries or distributors.
 I never undertake to write about a beer purely because it was supplied for free, and the fact that it was free certainly wouldn’t sway my view of the beer.
 Although no-one has ever offered to pay me to write positive things about a beer, I would never present such writing as my unbiased opinions.